tonynguyenit18/linkedin-message-assistant/README.md

 3. **"No message context found"**
    - Make sure you're in an active LinkedIn conversation
-   - Try refreshing the page and clicking the floating button again
+   - Try refreshing the page and clicking the quick reply buttons again

-4. **Floating button not appearing**
+4. **Quick reply buttons not appearing**
    - Make sure you're on a LinkedIn messaging page
    - Check that the extension is enabled
    - Try refreshing the page
+   - Look for the `conversations-quick-replies` section

 5. **Provider switching issues**
    - Make sure you have a valid API key for the selected provider
    - Try refreshing the page after switching providers
    - Check the console for any error messages

-6. **Button positioning issues**
-   - The button is draggable - you can reposition it anywhere on screen
-   - The button will stay in its position until you move it again
-   - On mobile, the button automatically adjusts its size and position

 ### Getting Help